CENTA NERC DTP and BGS CASE PhD geology student.

 My PhD project is entitled: 'Crust-mantle exchange in orogenic lower crust: the record in high temperature eclogites'.

 My project aims to unravel the evolution of the Himalayan lower continental crust, in north-west Bhutan, during the continental collision between India and Asia.
-With no means for direct sampling of the lower orogenic crust, we are reliant on geophysical data and the mineralogical, geochemical and gechronological evidence encoded in rocks that have been exhumed to the surface.
+With no means for direct sampling of the lower crust, we are reliant on the mineralogical, geochemical and gechronological evidence encoded in rocks that have been exhumed to the surface.
 The project investigates role of deep crustal burial and exhumation on the exchange of various elements and the differentiation and evolution of the continental crust.
-These aims will be achieved by combining detailed observations of metamorphic petrology with geochronological and geochemical data.

-The project combines a number of observational, analytical and modelling methods to pursue these aims, including: geological fieldwork, metamorphic petrology, collection of mineral major element data (electron-microprobe analysis, EMPA), collection of in-situ mineral trace element (LA-ICP-MS), XRF bulk rock data collection, U-Pb monazite and zircon dating, Sm-Nd and Lu-Hf garnet dating and thermodynamical modelling using THERMOCALC and Perple_X.
+The project combines a number of observational, analytical and modelling techniques to pursue these aims, including: geological fieldwork, metamorphic petrology, electron microprobe analysis (EMPA), LA-ICP-MS collection of trace element data, XRF, U-Pb monazite and zircon geochronology, Sm-Nd and Lu-Hf garnet geochronology, as well as thermodynamical modelling using THERMOCALC and Perple_X.

 Photo credit: Kate Bradshaw